ucsf-wynton/wynton-website-hpc/docs/howto/python-beta.md

 # Work with Python

-Python 2 and Python 3 are both available and explicitly available as `python2` and `python3`.
+Python 2 and Python 3 are both available via `python2` and `python3`.
 The command `python` is an alias for `python2`.
-We recommend to be explicit about which Python version you want to use, also when using the default Python 2, i.e. use `python2` when you know your script requires Python 2 and `python3` when you know it requires Python 3.
+We recommend to be explicit about which version you want to use, also when using the default Python 2, i.e. use `python2` when you know your script requires Python 2 and `python3` when you know it requires Python 3.

 The below examples uses Python 2, but it works analogously in Python 3, i.e. just replace `python2` with `python3`.

 ## Installing Python packages

 The standard way to install Python packages is by using the [_pip_](https://packaging.python.org/tutorials/installing-packages/) package management system.
-You often see installation instructions such as:
+You often find installation instructions online such as:
 ```sh
 $ pip install HTSeq
 ```
 It will not work.
-If you attempt to run this as-is on the cluster, you get lots of errors complaining about lack of write permissions etc., which is because it tries to install the package in the system-wide Python package folder, which only sysadms have permission to.
+If you attempt to run this as-is on the cluster, you get lots of errors complaining about lack of write permissions etc., which is because it tries to install the package in the system-wide Python package folder (to which only sysadms have write permission).

 There are **two ways for non-privileged users to install Python packages using the 'pip' module**:

  1. Install globally to your home directory (typically `~/.local/lib/python2.7/site-packages/`) using `python2 -m pip install --user ...`

- 2. Install locally to a project-specific folder (e.g. `~/projects/htseq_2018/`) using `python2 -m pip install ...` in a self-contained Python virtual environment
+ 2. Install locally to a project-specific folder (e.g. `~/my_project/`) using `python2 -m pip install ...` in a self-contained Python virtual environment

 Both are done from the terminal.
 Which one you choose depends on your needs; for some projects you may want to use the virtual environment approach whereas for your everyday work you might want to work toward your global Python package stack.
 Installing globally is the easiest, because you don't have to remember to _activate_ a virtual environment and if you need the Python package in different places, you only have to install it once.
-However, if you are concerned with reproducibility, or being able to coming back to an old project of yours, you most likely want to use a virtual environment for that project so that its Python packages are _not_ updated when you update or install Python packages globally.
+However, if you are concerned about reproducibility, or being able to coming back to an old project of yours, you most likely want to use a virtual environment for that project so that its Python packages are _not_ updated when you update or install Python packages globally.
+This is also true if you collaborate with others in a shared project folder.

 ### 1. Installing globally (aka "user-site")